 Young Space Activities Overview in Lithuania

-Lithuania’s Minister of Economy signed an agreement of a European Cooperating State with the European Space Agency (ESA) in Paris on October 9th 2014.
+In 2014, Lithuania’s Minister of Economy signed an agreement of a European Cooperating State with the European Space Agency (ESA).
 Lithuania was invited to sign the agreement and join ESA programs after ESA experts carried out a technological audit of Lithuania’s research and business potential in the space field in February 2013.
 The experts found that Lithuania boasts a rather strong potential in natural sciences, biotechnologies, information technologies, microelectronics and optoelectronics, mechatronics, laser science and technologies, as well as other areas.

-Country-Specific Events in 2019
+Country-Specific Events in 2022